cosmos/sdk-tutorials/publish-app-do/index.md

 `scp -r <appname> appuser@<IP address>:/home/appuser/`

-This uploads your local app to your Digital Ocean droplet, into the `/home/appuser` directory, the home directory of the `appuser`.
+This uploads your local app to your DigitalOcean droplet, into the `/home/appuser` directory, the home directory of the `appuser`.

 After the upload finished, navigate on your Droplet into the `/home/appuser/<appname>` directory.